 If you would like to speak to a member of our team about making a claim for compensation following a burn in the workplace call us today on 0161 696 6235 or complete our online enquiry form and we will contact, you directly.

 Burn injury at work compensation FAQS

-For more information on burn injury at work compensation read our FAQs below:
+For more information on burn at work compensation read our FAQs below:

 How to claim compensation for an accident at work that involves a burn injury?

-Burn injury at work compensation: how much will I get?
+Burn at work compensation: how much will I get?